 Output mysqladmin Ver 8.42 Distrib 5.7.17, for Linux on x86_64 Copyright (c) 2000, 2016, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Server version 5.7.17 Protocol version 10 Connection Localhost via UNIX socket UNIX socket /var/run/mysqld/mysqld.sock Uptime: 58 min 28 sec Threads: 1 Questions: 10 Slow queries: 0 Opens: 113 Flush tables: 1 Open tables: 10

 You have now successfully installed the latest MySQL and secured it!

-Be sure to check out our other tutorial if you are interested in learning more about MySQL and/or Ubuntu.
+Be sure to check out our other tutorials if you are interested in learning more about MySQL and/or Ubuntu.